- This event has passed.

 - Effective approaches for organizing activities and transitions to provide students with the greatest opportunities for success

 Special education teachers, speech language pathologists, paraprofessionals, occupational therapists, behavior specialists, intervention specialists, and social workers will benefit from attending this edWebinar.
-Time will be provided for questions and answers after the presentation.
-Join us to learn about using visual strategies to support individuals with autism.
+Learn about using visual strategies to support individuals with autism.

 About the Presenters